The Prepared Environment

 Lessons and materials

-- The classroom arrangement allows children to move freely within the room, selecting materials and work spaces to suit their needs.
+- The classroom arrangement allows children to move freely within the room,

 The Morning Work Cycle